-Biography: Peter Panov
+Biography: Artist: Peter Panov

 To describe the theme of Peter Panov's paintings, you must enter the door into his vast and incredible imagination.
 He depicts Paris around the 1920s, and elaborately decorates and expands on the idea of "Man and his City".
 His characters are recognizable, familiar and yet convey the essence of individual memory and history.
 Panov's images are alive with narratives detailing of endless fantasy, joy, musical tales and intriguing places.

 By using elements of cubism in his creations, he creates the ambience of that mysterious epoch -- a time when artists were creating a revolution in art, architecture, technique, couture and style of living.
 Being a true master of the brush, Peter embroiders his canvasses with endless detail, making us feel that the city itself moulds its inhabitants as much as they create the image of the city that surrounds them.